FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/grid-tools/Sample Elevation from Raster.rst

 =============================

-To interpolate the elevation to a grid layer from a raster layer, use the Sampling Grid Elevation from Raster Layer icon.
+To interpolate the elevation to a grid layer from a raster layer, use the Sampling Grid Elevation from Raster Layer button.

 .. image:: ../../img/Sample-Elevation-From-Raster/sampleraster1.png